Report and Opinion

 Kees@beukering.nl

-paper is to construct a model that only uses two principles and
+is to construct a model that only uses two principles and one

-undefined term becomes multiplied into three entities.
-The Peano axioms arise from applying these
+multiplied into three entities.
+The Peano axioms arise from

-substitutions to the two principles and the new axioms.
-The
+applying these substitutions to the two principles and the new

-simplicity of the model makes it possible to take a look behind
+axioms.
+The simplicity of the model makes it possible to take a

-the scenery of mathematical thinking and to reveal a glimpse of
+look behind the scenery of mathematical thinking and to reveal

 Key words: self;